 - All oversize load permits are HST exempt.

-Oversized Load Permit Applications and Fees for 2019
+Oversized Load Permit Applications and Fees

 |Type of Permit||Application Form||Fee|